TylerJEShelton/100_days_of_code_python/README.md

 ### Day 11

 On day 11, we had to complete our first capstone project, a command line version of Blackjack.
 This was actually a very fun project and I found myself playing far longer than I should have.

+### Day 12

+The project today was to create a command line number guessing game.
+This was a fun challenge that taught scope in Python.